Degree: Bachelor of Arts (BA)

 € 495 per month or € 2,950 per semester (excl. ÖH membership)

 additionally € 600 extension module "Craft" (duration: 4 semesters).

 additionally € 500 extension module "Scientific work" (duration: 2 semesters).

 Please note that in addition to the NDU tuition fee, you are also required to pay the mandatory membership in the Austrian Students' Association (ÖH).
 At the moment, the membership fee amounts to 19.20 EUR per semester.

 FINANCIAL SUPPORT OPTIONS

 There are a number of options available to help you finance your studies at the New Design University.
 However, please note that most public grants require a prior three-year residence in Austria before applying.
 Further options are international and private scholarships and grants as well as student loans.

 For further details see Scholarships/Financing

 In this course, all exams can be taken in English, all written papers can be submitted in English as well.
 However, a good passive command of German is required, since you must be able to follow the discussions in class.
 We therefore strongly encourage candidates to enrol in an intensive German course prior to commencing their studies at the NDU.

-Please note that proof of at least a B2 level in German is required for admission (even if your English is at B2 or higher -- or native -- you will still need the aforementioned passive German skills when attending classes).
+Also, please note that proof of at least a B2 level in either German or English is required for admission (if your English is at B2 or higher, you will still need the aforementioned passive German skills when attending classes).